StartOSSS/template-go/deploy/cloudrun/README.md

 - `Deploy Cloud Run` runs on pushes to `main` (or manually) and refreshes the production revision with the latest commit.
-- `Deploy Preview` listens for PR comments.
-Comment `/deploy` on a pull request to build the branch, deploy it as a new revision, and tag that revision with the branch name truncated to 10 characters.
-Each tag receives a dedicated Cloud Run URL following the `https://<tag>---todo-app-us-central1.a.run.app` format so feature branches can be reviewed independently.
+- `Preview Deploy` listens for PR comments.
+Comment `/deploy` on a pull request to run the Skaffold `preview` profile (Cloud Build + Cloud Run) via `make preview-deploy`, tag the resulting revision with a short branch slug, and surface the URL in both the workflow summary and PR comments so features can be reviewed independently.